Cha Gonzales

 Materials, inspirations, research

 Why Theatre, France – 2016.
-For any information about our books, you can write to: contact@whytheatre.net
+For any information about our books, please write to: contact@centrehagiasophia.com

 The possibilities of theatre

-Research notebook Catholic University of Louvain, Belgium – 2021.
-For information about our books, you can write to: contact@whytheatre.net
+Research notebook, UCLouvain, Belgium – 2021.
+For any information about our books, please write to: contact@centrehagiasophia.com

 • Collaborations